driesvanspauwen/wemu/README.md

 # WeMu: Effective and Scalable Emulation of Microarchitectural Weird Machines

-This repository contains the artifact for the paper "WeMu: Effective and Scalable Emulation of Microarchitectural Weird Machines" submitted to uASC 2026.
+This repository contains the artifact for the paper "WeMu: Effective and Scalable Emulation of Microarchitectural Weird Machines" submitted to uASC 2026 (<paper_url>).

 WeMu is the first emulation framework designed specifically for analyzing Microarchitectural Weird Machines (µWMs), enabling observation and reverse engineering of hidden microarchitectural computations.